LSEG-API-Samples/Article.RDPLibrary.Python.SideBySideApiFxExampleWithInteractiveWidgets/README.md

     plt.show()
 ```

-Now let's have a look at our retreived data:
+Now let's have a look at our retrieved data:

 ```python